An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Know Their Favorites

-Each parrot has its likes and dislikes.
+Each parrot has likes and dislikes.
 Even if one parrot loves a toy or cuddles, another parrot may prefer a different toy and like personal space.

 You can tailor your interactions by observing the parrot and determining what it likes.